 - reduced personal hygiene

 - obsession with particular websites or games

 - anger when being asked to take a break from online activity, or appearing anxious or irritable when away from the computer

 In some cases, setting firm limits as a family may be enough to help address too much gaming.
 But there may also be underlying problems like depression and anxiety that are linked to problematic internet use.

-Our guide to managing time online for parents and carers can help you get things under control.
+Our guide to managing screen time for parents and carers can help you get things under control.

 Grooming and bullying through in-game chat

-Network games involve multiple players — in some cases even hundreds or thousands of players.
+Network games involve multiple players — in some cases even hundreds or thousands of people.

-With these games, your child could be communicating with strangers, including adults, through web cam, private messaging or online chat, increasing the risk of contact from online abusers, or bullying from other players.
+Your child could be communicating with strangers, including adults, when they play online games through web cam, private messaging or online chat.
+This increases the risk of contact from online abusers, grooming by a sexual predator or bullying from other players.

 eSafety research insights